EseOkonofua/React-Dueler/README.md

 * _CSS(SCSS)_ is used for all the in game animations.

 # The assets
-The images I used for the enemies are all from the free and awesome website [Game-icons.net](http://game-icons.net/) and the music I used was freely distributed but created by _.
+The images I used for the enemies are all from the free and awesome website [Game-icons.net](http://game-icons.net/) and the music I used was freely distributed online by the creator.